TexturePacker's custom exporter format

 the files, no output is created, which speeds up batch operations.

-To use this smart update feature, add smartUpdateKey
+To use this smart update feature, add smartUpdateKey somewhere in the

 template file.
 Ensure that the value is placed within a comment or another